 In men the increase in blood flow causes a significant stiffening of the genital structures (particularly the penis).
 In younger women there is little discernible swelling of the genital structures but in older women (over the age of forty) there can be some noticeable swelling around the labia indicating tumescence (but not rigidity as in the male) of the clitoral organ.
 This increase in sensitivity of the penis or clitoris when combined with a mental focus on eroticism (either the innate eroticism of the sexual activity or imagined scenarios) enables a person to stimulate themselves to orgasm.

 Muscular tensions in the pelvic region increase, culminating in a peak that is suddenly dissipated (providing a sense of release).
-Orgasm involves the sporadic contractions of the muscles, the sensations of ejaculation of sperm (men only as there is no equivalent female sensation) and the sensation of the extra blood (accumulated in the genitals) flowing away from the area.
+Orgasm involves the sporadic contractions of the muscles, sensations of ejaculation of semen (men only as there is no equivalent female sensation) and the sensation of the extra blood (accumulated in the genitals) flowing away from the area.

 Excerpt from Sexuality & Sexual Techniques (ISBN 978-0956-894724)